-- 1. Up to \$69 or going rate a day while traveling for Conferences, Exams. - 2.
-Meal itemized receipts for room service are required. - 3.
-Receipts need to match the date/time of travel/rotation. - 4.
-Rotation meals: \$18 (or going rate) for each scheduled 8 hour workday when food is not available to you.
-(Some exceptions apply). - 5.
-Rotation meal from a restaurant must be during your scheduled work time.
-Limit to 1 main course, 1 side, 1 desert, 1 drink. - 6.
+- 1. Itemized receipts for room service meals are required. - 2.
+Receipts need to match the date/time of travel/rotation. - 3.
+Up to \$75 (or going rate) a day while traveling for Conferences, Exams. - 4.
 Place an "X" on the receipt to the right of the item that is not reimbursable.
-Do not strikethrough. - 7.
-Pay only for yourself and will be reimbursed for yourself only. - a.
-If in a special case you had to pay for another trainee, please note their name, reason, and amount per person.
+Do not strikethrough.
+The amount must be visible. - 5.
+Pay only for yourself and will be reimbursed for yourself only. - 6.
+If in a special case you had to pay for another trainee, please note their name, reason, and amount per person. - 7.
+Rotation meals: \$18 (or going rate) for each scheduled 8-hour workday when food is not available to you.
+(Grocery receipts preferred) - 8.
+Rotation meal from a restaurant up to \$18 a day and must be during your scheduled work time. - a.
+Limit to 1 main course, 1 side, 1 desert, 1 drink. - 9.
+More than 1 receipt per page is preferred to help reduce file size.